Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

-# Scalable and Secure Web Application
+# AWS Scalable and Secure Web Application using Terraform

+This README provides a step-by-step guide on how to use Terraform to set up an AWS environment with an auto-scaling EC2 setup behind a load balancer and an RDS instance with High Availability, ensuring secure communication between them.

 <b>*_Objective:_*</b>